Updated AEW Revolution Card | 411MANIA

 * AEW Women’s World Championship Match: Britt Baker vs. Thunder Rosa

-* AEW Tag Team Championship Match: Jurassic Express vs. reDRagon vs. One Team TBD
+* AEW Tag Team Championship Match: Jurassic Express vs. reDRagon vs. The Young Bucks

 * AEW TBS Women’s Championship Match: Jade Cargill vs. Tay Conti